The concept of Rule of Law and its Applicability in India

 - The rule of law requires an independent legal profession.

-The doctrine of the rule of law was unknown in ancient and medieval India.
+The doctrine of the rule of law in Administrative Law in India was unknown in ancient and medieval India.
 The king was the source of the justice and the protector of all laws.
 He was considered lawless.

 During the British rule, the principle of the Rule of Law was ignored even though this law was followed in Britain.
 The East India Company has been interested in expanding its trade, revenue and expansion of its territory.
 It gave little importance to law enforcement and fair justice.